 You need to configure how Syncthing Tray should connect to Syncthing itself.
 The previous

-section "Does this launch or bundle Syncthing itself…" mentions available options.
+section, "Does this launch or bundle Syncthing itself…", describes available options.
 Additionally,

-a wizard is shown on the first launch which can guide though the configuration for common
+a wizard is shown on the first launch, which can guide you through the configuration for common

 setups.
-If you have dismissed the wizard you can still open it at any point via a button on the
+If you have dismissed the wizard, you can still open it at any time via a button on the

 top-right corner of the settings dialog.

-It may be worthwhile to browse though the pages of the configuration dialog to tweak Syncthing
+It may be worthwhile to browse through the pages of the configuration dialog to tweak Syncthing

-Tray to your needs, e.g. to turn off notification you may find annoying.
+Tray to your needs, e.g., to turn off notifications you may find annoying.

 Location of the configuration file